MashiatAnjum/Teebay-Buggy-Automation/README.md

-# Teebay Automation Testing Challenge
+# Teebay-Buggy Automation

-This repository contains an automated end-to-end testing solution using **Cypress** for the Teebay web application.
+This repository contains an automated end-to-end testing solution using **Cypress** for the Teebay-Buggy web application.

 ---